wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/catalog-visibilty-and-email-inquiry/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.1 - 2012/08/25 =

+*Fixed: Moved style from header to footer to resolve plugin breaking themes css in IE 7, 8 and 9 *Tweak: Removed left and right 10px float and set so button left / right float is the same as the add to cart button.

 = 1.0.0 - 2012/08/23 =